 Discussions help to refine both our understanding and practice, that are considered and discussed from the diversity of the participants' viewpoints.
 We study independently but we learn mostly from sharing and comparing our viewpoints.
 Each discussion is held on the last Sunday of the month starting at 2 pm, usually in the large zendo.
 The next topic is selected at the conclusion of each meeting, from the nexus of Science and Buddhism as it applies to us, and to all sentient beings.
-No preparation is required for any Discussion.
+No prior experience with science, Buddhism, or meditation is necessary.

 Social Psychology 2018

-On May 27, Cliff Isberg will lead a discussion on The Evolution of Emotions and their Social Implications.
+On May 27, Cliff Isberg led a discussion on The Evolution of Emotions and their Social Implications.

 On April 29, Jikoji's Eric Remington looked at the relationship between Meditation and Nature, and read passages from his new book of poetry, "The Soft Rain of Solitude: How a Field Biologist Works."